 Exercising your rights, queries and complaints

 Halliday Reeves Law Firm is a data controller under the data protection rules and is registered with the Information Commissioner’s Office with Registration Number Z5234132.
-For more information on your rights, if you wish to exercise any right or for any queries you may have, or if you wish to make a complaint, please contact our Data Protection Manager, Mark Scott, email firstname.lastname@example.org.
+For more information on your rights, if you wish to exercise any right or for any queries you may have, or if you wish to make a complaint, please contact our Data Protection Manager, Eddie Simpson, email firstname.lastname@example.org.

 Complaints to the Information Commissioner